rails/rails/guides/source/security.md

 WARNING: _HTTP headers are dynamically generated and under certain circumstances user input may be injected.
 This can lead to false redirection, XSS or HTTP response splitting._

 HTTP request headers have a Referer, User-Agent (client software), and Cookie field, among others.
 Response headers for example have a status code, Cookie and Location (redirection target URL) field.
-All of them are user-supplied and may be manipulated with more or less effort. _(highlight)Remember to escape these header fields, too._ For example when you display the user agent in an administration area.
+All of them are user-supplied and may be manipulated with more or less effort. _Remember to escape these header fields, too._ For example when you display the user agent in an administration area.

-Besides that, it is _(highlight)important to know what you are doing when building response headers partly based on user input._ For example you want to redirect the user back to a specific page.
+Besides that, it is _important to know what you are doing when building response headers partly based on user input._ For example you want to redirect the user back to a specific page.
 To do that you introduced a “referer“ field in a form to redirect to the given address:

 ```ruby
 redirect_to params[:referer]